meltyourface/blank/posts/True-Will/Astral-Mastery-Journeying-through-True-Will/index.md

 Session 2: Visualization and Connection with True Will Energies

-Objective: To develop vivid and powerful visualization techniques for connecting with True Will energies.
+**Objective**: To develop vivid and powerful visualization techniques for connecting with True Will energies.

 1. Teaching visualization techniques that help participants create clear and strong mental imagery.
 2. Guided meditation: Visualizing a personal sacred space, a serene and safe environment where participants can comfortably explore the astral realm.